tonioloewald/xinjs-ui/README.md

 `))
 ```

-Assuming you import the javascript somewhere, this HMTL will work as well.
+Assuming you import the javascript somewhere, this HTML will work as well.

 ```
 &lt;markdown-viewer>